Were Tired: Ukraine Forces Hold Out In Devastated Bakhmut - UrduPoint

 What matters more, observers of the conflict say, is which side emerges from the fight with more troops, hardware and fighting capability to advance onwards.

-"If Russia captures Bakhmut, it will be a pyrrhic victory," says Mykolya Bielieskov, a research fellow at the National Institute for Strategic Studies in Kyiv.
+"If Russia captures Bakhmut, it will be a pyrrhic victory," says Mykola Bielieskov, a research fellow at the National Institute for Strategic Studies in Kyiv.

 "It's obvious that their overall offensive is culminating, with huge losses," he added.